student@ubuntu:~$

 Reading: Hanly & Koffman: §13.1 (pp. 706–710, general pointers only)

 Quick check before you start: In Java, Object is the root of every class — you can store anything as an Object reference.
-C’s void* serves the same role.
-Read on.
+C’s void* serves the same role and shows up wherever a function needs to accept any type.

 Practice this topic: Void Pointers skill drill